Disneyland Area Hotel Reviews & Rankings

 Total Score: 19

-Alpine Inn reminds me a lot of the Desert Inn.
-The former has more curb appeal with the cute chalet style check-in building, but otherwise it’s a step down from Desert Inn in most regards.
-Farther from the parks, slightly worse rooms, and slightly more expensive.
-It’s still a budget hotel that I like, but you can generally get more bang for your buck.
+Alpine Inn has curb appeal with the cute chalet style check-in building, but otherwise a budget motel in most regards.
+The walk to the parks isn’t terrible, but rooms are basic and it can be pricey.
+We still like it as a budget hotel, but you can generally get more bang for your buck.
 Read and see more in our full Alpine Inn Hotel Review

 Pros: Quaint chalet style; generally cheap